3 Days at Pebble Beach Concours

 A big shout out to my childhood friend Kim for the invite to visit Newport Beach and join him for a few days in Pebble Beach.
 It was long overdue.
 We had talked about such a trip multiple times but something always got in the way.

 I was surprised it had been ten years since I had last been to California.
-Caught up with Linda, Payne and neighours Alex and Anne-Marie who have skied with us at Silver Star.
+Caught up with Linda, Payne and neighbours Alex and Anne-Marie who have skied with us at Silver Star Mountain several times.
 A great weekend and lovely to hang out in SoCal.

 In an attempt to beat the morning traffic, Kim revved up the Ferrari at 5 AM and we headed north on I-5.
 Our destination, Pebble Beach Concours, one of the greatest car shows on earth.

 We spent three days ogling cars, talking, walking, wining, dining and then talking and walking some more.
-Oh, and did I mention driving :)
+Oh, and did I mention driving.
+Check out the video below.
+Keep scrolling.
+More below.

 The streets of Pebble Beach, Monterey and Pacific Grove are almost unrecognizable for about a week every year.
 People from all over the globe flock to examine, admire, talk about, photograph, buy and sell cars.
 It is a spectacle, unlike anything I have seen before.
 Every second car on is either a Porche, Ferrari, Lamborghini, Aston Martin, Bentley, McLaren, Mercedes Rolls Royce or any other luxury brand you can imagine.
 It may be the latest model, barely released, or it could also be one of many vintage classics on display at various venues.